FHossain5/VVC-Video-Compression-Dataset/web_application_details.md

 - Returning users: **Log in** to continue the evaluation.

 ### 3. Complete a Short Questionnaire
-- Fill a few optional questions about your experience with videos and your background.
+- Fill a few questions about your experience with videos and your background.
 - This information helps us analyze feedback based on user familiarity and viewing conditions.

 ### 4. Watch and Rate 3 Videos